JakeHennett/words-on-wednesday-js-bot/README.md

 4. Compile your project by running: `npx tsc` or activate watch mode to have your code automatically compile: `npx tsc -w`

 ## Running the script
 1. You can run the script locally: `node index.js`.
-You should see a smiley emoji posted to your Bluesky account.
-2. Modify the script however you like to make this bot your own!

 ## Deploying your bot
 1. You can deploy a simple bot for free or low cost on a variety of platforms.
 For example, check out [Heroku](https://devcenter.heroku.com/articles/github-integration) or [Fly.io](https://fly.io/docs/reference/fly-launch/).

+## Build exe
+To build an exe file to run locally, run this command: npx pkg index.js --targets node18-win-x64